redis/hiredis/README.md

 The library comes with multiple APIs.
 There is the *synchronous API*, the *asynchronous API* and the *reply parsing API*.

+## COMPILING

+The standard procedure 'make' followed by a 'make install' applies when compiling and installing hiredis from source.
+When compiling under windows using cygwin, you need to have clang installed.
+To compile the library issue the following command:

+    CC=clang make

+This should successfully build the library and the command line tools.

 ## UPGRADING

 Version 0.9.0 is a major overhaul of hiredis in every aspect.
 However, upgrading existing